BMW M4 review - Practicality, comfort and boot space

 Obviously, those back seats are more difficult to access than in the M3 because of the two-door layout, and you only get two individual seats, rather than a three-seat bench.
 Even so, the M4 is still practical for a coupe, particularly when compared to similarly priced two-seat rivals such as the Porsche Cayman.
 For instance, the BMW can realistically be used as a daily driver and occasional family transport.

-In terms of its external dimensions, the M4 is a little larger than the standard 4 Series Coupe.
+In terms of its external dimensions, the M4 Competition is a little larger than the standard 4 Series Coupe.
 The extended front and rear track mean its 55mm wider, while the aggressively styled front and rear bumpers add 33mm to the car's overall length.
-Suprisingly, the M4 is actually 6mm taller than the run-of-the-mill 4 Series.
+Surprisingly, the M4 is actually 6mm taller than the run-of-the-mill 4 Series.

 More reviews for 4 Series M4 Coupe